gbender03/amphtml/ads/google/a4a/docs/a4a-readme.md

 ## Publishers

-If publishers want to serve their direct-sold ad formats they must create the ads in[ A4A format](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) (or use a creative agency), and deliver them using an AMP ad supported ad server.
+If publishers want to serve their direct-sold ad formats they must create the ads in[AMP Ads format](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) (or use a creative agency), and deliver them using an AMP ad supported ad server.

 ## Creative Agencies